mardix/ThickMustache/ReadMe.md

 ThickMustache is an extension of [Mustache.php](https://github.com/bobthecow/mustache.php)

-ThickMustache extends Mustache by adding the follwing:
+ThickMustache extends Mustache by adding the following:

  * work with template directory
  * include other template files